 All the indices are quarterly, based on the 4th quarter of 2008 when the first survey was conducted.
 The presentation of the survey results also includes the percentage distribution of the answers per question, while an analysis of the answers is made according to the size of the companies which were distinguished into three strata based on the criterion of employment (small and medium-sized enterprises with not more than 100 people employed by them, large enterprises with 101-300 employees and very large enterprises with 301 employees and more) and depending on the sector of activity where the enterprises were distinguished into three layers (agricultural products – industry – energy – construction, trade and services).
 The sample is updated in each survey by a small percentage, in order to monitor the developments of the financial sizes of the companies as well as the movements of the top executives.

-Improvement in the Economic Climate Index in the Fourth Quarter of 2025
+Decline in the Economic Climate Index in the First Quarter of 2026

-The General Economic Climate Index (ACEO/ICAP CRIF – CEO General Index) reached 160 points in the fourth quarter of 2025, according to the quarterly survey conducted on a sample of 2,674 Chief Executive Officers / General Managers of the largest Greek companies by the Association of Chief Executive Officers (ACEO) in cooperation with ICAP CRIF.
-The survey was carried out during the period 27/01/2026 – 18/02/2026.
+The ACEO/ICAP CRIF CEO General Index stood at 138 points in the first quarter of 2026, according to the quarterly survey conducted among a sample of 2,674 Chief Executive Officers and General Managers of Greece’s largest companies by the Association of Chief Executive Officers (ACEO) in collaboration with ICAP CRIF.
+The survey was carried out between 19 May 2026 and 27 May 2026.

-The results of the CEO Index Q4-2025 are available in Greek here.
+The results of the CEO Index Q1-2026 are available in Greek here.